-[Opinion] Tax havens: You're talking nonsense Mr commissioner
+[Opinion] Tax havens: You're talking nonsense Mr Commissioner

 Opinion

-Tax havens: You're talking nonsense Mr commissioner
+Tax havens: You're talking nonsense Mr Commissioner

 By Alex Cobham

-I was interested to see EU tax commissioner Pierre Moscovici's recent reaction to the Oxfam paper on the tax haven blacklist.
+I was interested to see EU tax commissioner Pierre Moscovici's recent reaction to the Oxfam paper on the 'tax haven blacklist'.

-Oxfam, the international charity, had said that four EU states (Ireland, Luxembourg, Malta, and the Netherlands) deserved to be on that list, which is due to be published next week, alongside 35 other jurisdictions, based on the EU's own criteria.
+Oxfam had foud that four EU states (Ireland, Luxembourg, Malta, and the Netherlands) deserved to be on that list, which is due to be published next week, alongside 35 other jurisdictions, based on the EU's own criteria.

-My NGO, the London-based Tax Justice Network, worked quite closely with Oxfam and published its own study.
+The Tax Justice Network worked quite closely with Oxfam and published its own study with broadly aligned conclusions.
 We said that, based on the same criteria, there should be six EU states on the list (Cyprus, Ireland, Luxembourg, Malta, the Netherlands, and the UK) as well as 41 other jurisdictions.

 Moscovici told MEPs in a hearing in Brussels on Tuesday (28 November) that the criteria Oxfam (and, by extension, the Tax Justice Network) had used were "far beyond" what the EU had agreed.

-That is simply not true.
+That's simply not true.

 As we set out in the study, one of the three published criteria is indeed too vague for us to know what conclusion will be reached.